 Several types of sealants and varnishes are available for fabric paintings.
 One type of product is a clear acrylic spray, which provides a temporary coating that protects the fabric from environmental elements while still allowing you to see the colors in all their glory.
 Another product type is an archival-grade sealant with chemical agents specifically designed to protect against fading and discoloration over time.
 Moreover, there are also specialized fabric paints with built-in waterproofing agents if you are looking for extra durability in your paintings.

 Regardless of what type of sealing agent you choose, ensure it is compatible with your particular type of painted fabric before applying it directly onto them.
-Some fabrics may require unique treatments, such as pre-washing or drying before they can be appropriately protected.
+Some fabrics may require unique treatments, such as pre-washing or drying, before being appropriately protected.
 Additionally, when working with delicate fabrics such as silk or velvet, never spray on a coat directly, as this could lead to discoloration or irreparable damage.
-Finally, always follow the instructions given on each product carefully so that you get maximum results without damaging your beautiful creations.
+Finally, always follow the instructions on each product carefully to get maximum results without damaging your beautiful creations.

 Now that you know more about acrylic painting on fabric, we hope you feel inspired to try it.
 Acrylic medium is versatile and easy to work with, making it an excellent choice for beginners.
 With the right supplies and a little practice, you’ll be creating beautiful paintings on fabric in no time.